lucocozz/Argus/docs/en/guide/validation.md

 # Validation

-cargs offers robust validation capabilities to ensure that command-line inputs meet your application's requirements.
+argus offers robust validation capabilities to ensure that command-line inputs meet your application's requirements.

 !!! abstract "Overview"
-    Validation in cargs is organized into several categories:
+    Validation in argus is organized into several categories:

     - **Built-in Validators** - Simple validation with `RANGE` and `CHOICES`
     - **Regular Expression Validation** - String pattern validation with PCRE2